Dean Saunders – born 21 June 1964 – served as a pundit on the BBC’s Euro 2016 coverage.

-Kevin Kilbane – born 1 February 1977 – was a pundit for the BBC’s coverage of Euro 2016.
+Kevin Kilbane – born 1 February 1977 – was a pundit for the BBC’s coverage of Euro 2016 and World Cup 2018.
 He is a former professional footballer who played as both a left back and a left winger.
-Born and raised in England but of Irish descent, Kilbane won 110 caps for the Republic of Ireland national football team, third behind only Robbie… Read more
+Born… Read more

 Jermaine Jenas served as a football pundit for the BBC’s Euro 2016 coverage He is a retired footballer who played as a central midfielder for English club sides Nottingham Forest, Newcastle United, Tottenham Hotspur, Aston Villa, Queens Park Rangers, for… Read more